ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 This is helpful if you encounter a ``ValueError: Multi-model statistics failed to merge input cubes into a single array`` with ``Coordinates in cube.aux_coords (scalar) differ``.
+Some special scalar coordinates which are expected to differ across cubes (`p0` and `ptop`) are always removed.

 .. code-block:: yaml